- Why Do I Need To Equalize?

 When do I need to equalize my ears?

 The good news is that the deeper you go, the less you’ll need to equalize.
+This is because the biggest pressure change is in the first 10m below the surface – another result of Boyle’s Law!

+Continue to equalize when you feel you need to throughout your dive, or every few minutes.
 Although the pressure in your middle ear may be so small that you don’t notice it, over time it can gradually cause injury.

-Do I need to equalize my ears during the ascent?
+Do I Need to equalize my ears during the ascent?

 When you ascend, the reverse happens.
 The pressure on your body decreases which causes the air inside your middle ear to expand.